FlitneyR/flitneyr.github.io/index.md

 permalink: /
 ---

-I'm a recent graduate with a First Class degree in Compute Science from the University of Nottingham, looking to get into Games / Engine / Graphics Programming.
+I'm a recent graduate with a First Class degree in Computer Science from the University of Nottingham, looking to get into Games / Engine / Graphics Programming.

 ### Contact me